young438/OPC-500/example.md

 I'm going to skip writing this part for now, and trust that we can fill it in later.
 Let's just agree that $\mathbb{R}$ is a field.

+[This is an example of an edit to test versioning on this markdown file]

 # Key Idea: Polynomials over a Field, Roots, and Irreducibility

 A polynomial over a field is a polynomial whose coefficients are in the field.